mangohead12/PatrickFPortfolio/_projects/bridge.md

 ![Bridge]({{ '/images/bridge.PNG' | relative_url }}){:.img-fluid}

 The final project for Machine Design was a challenge to design, build and test straw bridges.
 Grades were based on failure load prediction and performance efficiency compared to the class average.
 My group ended up scoring the highest efficiency ever in the class's history with an efficiency of 732%.
-Our success was attributed performing several iterations of simulation to find the most effecient design while building several prototypes to ensure the best build quality.
+Our success was attributed performing several iterations of simulation to find the most efficient design while building several prototypes to ensure the best build quality.

 ### Design Approach
 To find the ideal bridge design, we considered creating spreadsheet calculators to find the stress in every member using method of sections and finding the critical load using the column buckling equation but realized that it would take more time to update the calculator for additional nodes so we shifted towards simulating various designs with FEA.
 Some members in the group used ANSYS and Solidworks while I used Fusion 260 to ensure accurate predictions.